Ladda Land

-Ladda Land (ลัดดาแลนด์) is a 2011 Thai horror film directed and co-written by Sophon Sakdaphisit.
+Ladda Land (ลัดดาแลนด์) is a 2011 Thai supernatural horror film directed and co-written by Sophon Sakdaphisit.
 The film is based on a story about a family who moves into a new house where they gradually begin to encounter paranormal events.
 The film was very successful in Thailand where it was the number one film in the country on its opening week.
 The film later had its international premiere at the 17th Busan International Film Festival.
 The film won six awards at the Thailand National Film Association Awards.

 Plot

-Thee, a struggling 40-year-old marketing officer, moves from Bangkok to Laddaland, an upmarket housing estate located in Chiang Mai, bringing along his wife, Parn, his rebellious teenage daughter, Nan, and lively young son, Nat.
-Thee is certain that the move is the best option to answer all of his financial problems relating to the company he works for, which sells dietary supplements, despite his wife's concern over the hefty mortgage payments required to purchase the new house.
+Thee, a struggling 40-year-old marketing officer, moves from Bangkok to Laddaland, an upmarket housing estate in Chiang Mai, bringing along his wife Parn, his rebellious teenage daughter Nan, and lively young son Nat.
+Thee is certain that the move is the best solution to all the financial problems of his company, which sells dietary supplements.
+Parn is concerned about the hefty mortgage payments for their new house.

-Thee also hopes to mend his relationship with Nan, who is resentful of her parents due to spending much of her life with her maternal grandmother as per an agreement between Thee and Parn's mother — Nan was born out of wedlock when her parents were still in high school, and Parn's mother, who never accepts Parn's relationship with Thee, demands Nan in return for their continued relationship.
-Nan is unimpressed despite Thee's best efforts to make good of the situation and wishes to return to her grandmother.
+Thee also hopes to mend his relationship with Nan, who is resentful of her parents due to spending much of her life with her maternal grandmother per an agreement between Thee and Parn's mother — Nan was born out of wedlock when her parents were still in high school, and Parn's mother, who has never accepted Parn's relationship with Thee, demands Nan in return for their continued relationship.
+Nan is unimpressed despite Thee's best efforts to make good of the situation, and wishes to return to her grandmother.

-While Laddaland appears to be a relatively ordinary, if quiet, neighborhood, Thee and his family realize that something is wrong with the environs, since the place seems to sow discord on the families to commit violence.
+While Laddaland appears to be a relatively ordinary if quiet neighborhood, Thee and his family realize that something is wrong with the environment, since the place seems to sow discord among the households to commit violence.
 A Burmese housemaid is found dead in a grisly murder.
-Somkiat, Thee's next-door neighbor, regularly beats his wife and son while mistreating his elderly mother; the entirety of the family eventually perish when Somkiat commits murder suicide, with his son's death being the most horrific as he disfigures his face by vertically cutting it.
-Meanwhile, Nan experiences supernatural phenomena when she is swayed by her friends to visit the house where the Burmese maid was killed, but Thee's inability to believe them causes her to move to her boarding school until the end of her term.
+Somkiat, Thee's next-door neighbor, regularly beats his wife and son while mistreating his elderly mother; the family eventually perishes when Somkiat commits murder suicide, with his son's death being the most horrific as he disfigures his face by vertically cutting it.
+Meanwhile, Nan experiences supernatural phenomena when she is swayed by her friends to visit the house where the Burmese maid was killed.
+Thee's refusal to believe Nan causes her to move to her boarding school until the end of the term.